-How airways are blocked
+How airways are blocked in obstructive sleep apnoea

-The airways become blocked when the muscles in the back of the throat relax.
+In OSA, the airways become blocked when the muscles in the back of the throat relax.
 These muscles support the soft palate and the uvula (triangular piece of tissue) hanging from it, as well as the tonsils, side walls of the throat and the tongue.

 As the throat relaxes, the airways narrow (or even close) as the individual tries to breathe.
 As the individual cannot get enough air, the oxygen levels in the blood fall.
 This prompts the brain to briefly rouse the individual from sleep so they can reopen their airway.

 When air tries to travel through the narrowed airways, it causes vibrations in the tissues at the back of the throat.
 These vibrations are what cause snoring sounds.